How to dismantle the BS that destroys the self-worth of women with ADHD

 We know that hormones really impact how ADHD affects us.
 Menstrual cycles, pregnancy, postnatally, and perimenopause – all of these can already have a huge impact on emotion regulation and cognitive function.
 On top of this, women are more likely to experience binge-eating disorders, more psychological distress and have a lower self-image than men with ADHD.

-Then there’s the role of women in society, especially motherhood.
 Our workload – both paid and unpaid, in other words caring for others and housework – is far greater than men’s and that’s not taking into account the mental load mothers bear compared with fathers.
-Economically, people with ADHD are likely to have much smaller incomes than people without, and this is even worse for women due to the inequity that we already experience.

 One solution to all this is to categorically refuse to take on board BS gender-based expectations of society and the internalised perfectionism that often goes along with them – that women must somehow be great mothers, home-makers, career women, cleaners, cooks, launders, the gift buyers, the taxi drivers – all while looking amazing of course!
-And to outsource as much of this crap as you possibly can – especially domestic chores – without an ounce of guilt or feeling that it’s an extravagance – it’s not, it’s survival.

 If you wish to arm yourself with more excellent info about women and ADHD I suggest also giving this a read.
 But I’m warning you, it doesn’t paint a pretty picture.
 While I’m mostly into silver linings, sometimes we need to deal with the really tough stuff though if we’re to change things.